ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/sensitivity-labels.md

 ![Move option on the page for sensitivity label policies](media/sensitivity-label-policy-priority.png)

+Note that while priority matters for sensitivity label policies, it does **not** matter for retention label policies.
+As explained in [The principles of retention, or what takes precedence?](labels.md#the-principles-of-retention-or-what-takes-precedence), content can be subject to multiple retention policies.

 ## How to get started

 Getting started with sensitivity labels is a quick process: